isaiah1701/k8-eks/README.md

 # EKS Cluster Infrastructure Deployment with GitOps, CI/CD, Security, and Monitoring

 ## Overview
 This project provisions a production-grade Kubernetes cluster on AWS using EKS (Elastic Kubernetes Service) to deploy and manage a Flask-based web application.
-The app was hosted at `app.argocd.isaiahmichael.com` and included multiple endpoints such as `/deployment`, `/components`, and `/architecture`.
+The app was hosted at `app.argocd.isaiahmichael.com` and included multiple endpoints such as `/deployment`, `/api`, and `/health`.

-The entire stack was built using infrastructure-as-code (Terraform), GitOps (ArgoCD), and CI/CD automation (GitHub Actions).
-It includes HTTPS, DNS automation, RBAC-based access control, and a full monitoring stack with Prometheus and Grafana.
+The infrastructure was built using Terraform, GitHub Actions, and ArgoCD for GitOps-based deployment.
+It includes automated TLS certificates, DNS management, RBAC access control, and a full observability stack using Prometheus and Grafana.

-The goal was to create a secure, scalable, and fully automated infrastructure setup that reflects real-world DevOps workflows used in production teams.
+The goal was to build a secure, scalable, and fully automated environment that reflects real-world DevOps workflows used in production teams.

-> **Note:** The live environment has now been decommissioned.
-Screenshots and configuration files in this repository serve as documentation of the system in action.
+> **Note:** The live application is now decommissioned.
+Screenshots and configuration files serve as evidence of functionality.
+> Source code available at: [github.com/isaiah1701/k8-eks](https://github.com/isaiah1701/k8-eks)

 ---